 No surprises here.
 Many of us work and invest our money.
 When I see someone living an amazing lifestyle, I immediately assume they get good incomes.

 But not always.
 I have to remind myself that the money could come from other channels.
 For example, perhaps the only reason they could afford their lifestyles is because they have..

-#2 – Their parents/family, who is supporting them financially
+#2 – From their parents/family, who are supporting them financially

 - They still get pocket money and allowances